Table of Contents

 Try to incorporate design techniques that increase the health benefits of personalization.

-- A small bowl of fruit that will help you to keep your energy levels up
+- A small bowl of fruit will help you to keep your energy levels up.

 10) Rest and rejuvenate